-Though global air travel has seen signs of recovery with both domestic and international revenue passenger kilometers, on a combined basis, approaching pre-COVID 19 pandemic levels, Magellan's financial results and operations continue to be influenced by overhanging impacts from the pandemic.
-These impacts include customer build rate adjustments (and the impact on production scheduling), higher input prices for goods and services, limited availability of products, disruptions to supply chains and labour shortages.
-Magellan continues to manage these impacts and strives to mitigate their effect on Magellan's operations, supply chain, and most importantly the health and safety of its employees.
+Industry wide travel in 2024 has recovered, with both domestic and international revenue passenger kilometers, on a combined basis, exceeding pre-COVID 19 pandemic levels, Magellan's 2024 financial results and operations continue to be influenced by persistent challenges, including supply chain delays, labour shortages, labour disruptions and higher input prices for goods and services, but these challenges are stabilizing.
+Magellan continues to manage these impacts and strives to mitigate their effect on Magellan's operations.

-In 2023, 63% of revenues were derived from commercial markets (2022-62%, 2021-52%) while 37% of revenues related to defence markets (2022-38%, 2021-48%).
+In 2024, 65% of revenues were derived from commercial markets (2023-63%, 2022-62%) while 35% of revenues related to defence markets (2023-37%, 2022-38%).

-2023 and Recent Updates
+2024 and Recent Updates